FAQs

 - Why are there scales and exercises, isn’t this a rock ‘n roll site?

-- The exercises teach you the riffs and runs to improvise and jam on your own.
+- The scales and exercises teach you the riffs and runs to improvise and jam on your own.
 All the great rockers are also great musicians.
 They all know this stuff, they just practice so much that it looks easy.

-Levels
+Lesson Levels

 - What level should I select?